SLC-100 Bilingual Assessment I (0 credits)

 Prerequisite(s): Other information: Consent of instructor to enroll.

-SLC-410 Senior Seminar: Spanish for the Professions (4 credits)
+SLC-410 Spanish for Business & the Profession Professions (4 credits)

 SLC-497 Independent Study (0 credits)